mk-fg/pulseaudio-mixer-cli/README.rst

   [default]
   adjust-step: 2
   max-volume: 1.3
-  use-media-name: true
+  use-media-name: yes
   focus-default: last
-  focus-new-items: false
+  focus-new-items: no
-  show-controls: false
+  show-controls: no

 Such config is totally optional, and might be useful in case default options aren't suitable for a specific setup.